rezadd7/rezadd7/README.md

 # Hi There :wave:
 A few things about me

-I am frontend web developer doing all things creative to make the web a more unique and awesome place. :heart_eyes:
+I am working in the field of front-end programming and Devops. :heart_eyes:

 Coffee, Football, gym and music are my happy places. :smiley: